 If you are considering taking a Health Withdrawal or Voluntary, please contact the Care & Wellness Consultant assigned to your college to discuss your options.
 For additional information on taking a withdrawal, please visit Withdrawing from the University.

-For students who have taken a health withdrawal and are looking for information on the readmission process, please visit Readmission Deadlines and Requirements.
-Once readmitted, students take part in our Readmitted Students Program dedicated to meeting the needs and concerns of returning students.
-The program includes the following:
+For students who have already taken a Health Withdrawal or Voluntary Withdrawal and are looking for information on the return process, please visit Returning Students.
+Once a student's return has been confirmed, they are required to take part in the Transitions Program, dedicated to meeting the needs and concerns of returning students.